 If you like the idea of working with food, but not necessarily worrying about preparing it, you might want to consider a meal planning service.
 With meal planning, you help people take the guesswork out of what to prepare and eat each week or month.
 As this trend is catching on, you may want to focus on a specific dietary need such as gluten-free, vegetarian or paleo menus.

 With the surplus of cleaning services available, one way to differentiate yourself and stay up with current demands is to offer a green cleaning service.
 One benefit of this business opportunity is that with a little research you can come up with cost-effective cleaning solutions that you can create yourself.
 If your customers like your cleaning solutions, you can even branch out and sell versions of the product you are using.

 4. Social Media Consultant

-If you have some time and a computer, becoming a social media consultant may be just right for you.
+If you have some time and a computer, becoming a social media consultant or starting a digital marketing company may be just right for you.
 The other prerequisites needed include being comfortable online and using social media platforms and a love for talking to people.
 To get started building your portfolio, work with a few nonprofits in you area or offer your services at a discounted rate to local business owners.